wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 Hi all,

-This is a short "position paper" kind of post about my view (Armin Rigo's) on the future of multicore programming.
-It is a summary of the keynote presentation at EuroPython.
+This is a short "position paper" kind of post about my view (Armin Rigo's) on the future of multicore programming in high-level languages.
+It is a summary of the
+keynote presentation at EuroPython.
 As I learned by talking with people afterwards, I am not a good enough speaker to manage to convey a deeper message in a 20-minutes talk.
-I will try instead to convey it in a 200-lines post...
+I will try instead to convey it in a 250-lines post...

-This is fundamentally about three points, which can be summarized as
+This is about three points:
-follow:

 1. We often hear about people wanting a version of Python running without the Global Interpreter Lock (GIL): a "GIL-less Python".
 But what we